Coronavirus (COVID-19) Advice For Canadian Employers

 Employees’ health, safety and well-being during a global health emergency like COVID-19 should be paramount.
 Employers have a statutory duty of care for people’s health and safety, and to provide a safe place to work, but there’s also a strong moral responsibility to ensure that employees feel safe and secure in their employment.
 Employers need to be proactive to protect their people and minimize the risk of the virus spreading but also need to balance this with protections of the infected or suspected infected individuals under the Human Right Legislation.

 Many people will be concerned about the risk of infection and will need reassurance.
 Communicate clearly to employees that they need to take basic hygiene precautions such as effective handwashing, avoid travel to affected areas and/or coming into contact with infected or potentially infected people.
 Follow official public health and medical advice closely and advise them on what to do if they think they may have caught the virus or are at risk of contracting it.
 If possible, employees should work from home as much as possible to avoid spreading the virus.

 Wider Health and Well-being Concerns

 - Implement an internal communication strategy so that employees are aware of measures being taken to manage the situation in your organization.
-Understand that some people may have real concerns about catching the virus, while others may have worries about family or friends stranded in, or returning from, travel.
+Understand that some people may have real concerns about catching the virus, while others may have worries about family or friends stranded in abroad or working on the frontlines, such as health care workers.
 It’s important to strike the balance between your organization and its people being prepared for the spread of the virus whilst discouraging irrational panic with relevant information.
 Ensure that line managers are regularly informed about the organization’s contingency plans and how to discuss the situation with any concerned employees, and where to direct people to for further advice or support, including employee assistance programs and/or counselling if they are anxious.

 - Promote the resources you have available to support people’s health and well-being generally, including those offered through an employee assistance program and refer them to government sources of information.